Skip to content

 Coffee connoisseurs will want to stop by Washington Island Coffee, the “always open before the first boat leaves” coffee shop and bakery.
 Jake and Miranda serve coffee, espresso and loose-leaf teas as well as homemade bakery, fudge, and gelato.
 The young and young at heart will also want to browse the Wall of Taffy and bulk candy selections.

-As you make your way to the Rock Island Ferry, be sure to swing by Jackson Harbor Soup to fuel up with a a hot bowl of soup or a handmade sandwich and a cool beverage.
+As you make your way to the Rock Island Ferry, be sure to swing by Jackson Harbor Soup to fuel up with a hot bowl of soup or a handmade sandwich and a cool beverage.
 Rock Island State Park is a walkable-only 912-acre island situated northeast of Washington Island in Lake Michigan.
-The seasonal restaurant welcomes ferry riders to a good meal with a
+The seasonal restaurant welcomes ferry riders to a good meal with a great view.

 Jackson Harbor Soup patio seating on Washington Island.

 If you want to be a true islander, a stop at Nelson's Hall Bitter's Pub & Restaurant to join the Bitters Club is a must.
 This unique right of passage came about when prohibition blocked Tom Nelsen from serving drinks in his establishment in 1920.
 He discovered a loophole by getting a pharmaceutical license to sell bitters as a “stomach tonic for medicinal purposes.”
 He sold 90-proof Angostura bitters as a shot.
 The drink's success is responsible for the pub being the oldest continuously operated tavern in Wisconsin.
-Once you take the shot the bartender sticks their thumb in the sticky, bitter residue and thumbprints your official islander card granting the bearer full-fledged islander status for the year, entitled to mingle and dance with all the other islanders.
+Once you take the shot, the bartender sticks their thumb in the sticky, bitter residue and thumbprints your official islander card, granting the bearer full-fledged islander status for the year, entitled to mingle and dance with all the other islanders.

 Sign up today!